March 4, 2026

 Emcee: Tom Farley

 Tom Farley grew up in Madison, WI, and graduated from Georgetown University with a degree in Marketing.
 He began his career in banking and finance before running The Chris Farley Foundation (1999–2012), a nationally recognized nonprofit focused on substance abuse prevention.
 Through humor-based programs, he helped young people build communication skills and create supportive environments.
+Now in recovery himself, Tom is a passionate advocate for mental health and addiction treatment.
+He works at Recovery.com, connecting people with the resources they need to heal.
+As a speaker, he shares his journey to break stigma, inspire hope, and foster connection.
+Tom lives in Madison, WI.

 The event included Breakout Sessions on: